iroy2000/to-get-contentful-swag/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{"query":"query test($id: String!) {\n    superhero(id:$id) {\n        name\n    }\n}","variables":{"id":"gB6fS7OGN6qpmbFVABDCB"}}'
 ```

-## Purpose of this repo

-This repo is only to meet to minimal requirement to get a swag.
-I learn how to use Contentful to create this api in 30 minutes.
-Good Job Contentful team!!!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.